ptMcGit/easymodal/README.md

 The `modal-outside` `<div>` serves as a container for modal content.
 The `modal-close` button, which closes the modal, is prepended inside the `<div>` used to instantiate the modal.
-Just below the `modal-outside`, in the document, is the `modal-transparency` `<div>`, which is used to de-emphasize the rest of the page when the modal is active.
+Just below the `modal-outside` element, in the document, is the `modal-transparency` `<div>`, which is used to de-emphasize the rest of the page when the modal is active.

 Event listeners are set up so that the modal button activates the modal.
 Once the modal is activated it can be closed by clicking the `modal-close` button, or by clicking outside of the modal content area.